What is Present Value Factor (PV)

 Now, multiplying the sum of $1000 to be received in the future by this PV factor, we get:

 This means that $907 is the current equivalent of the sum of $1000 to be received after 2 years with a rate of return of 5% and it could be possible to reinvest this sum of $907 somewhere else to receive greater returns.

 This concept of PV factor can be of great use in estimating if a current investment would be worth continuing with, or a portion of it can be received today and reinvested to receive greater returns.
-If one finds that present value of the sum to be received in the future can yield higher returns in an alternative investment, it shed further light on the value of a current investment and any viable alternatives.
+If one finds that the present value of the sum to be received in the future can yield higher returns in an alternative investment, it shed further light on the value of the current investment and any viable alternatives.
 This would potentially be of great help in making better-informed investment decisions.

 Present Value Factor Calculator

-You can use the following Present Value Factor Calculator.
+You can use the following calculator.

 |Present Value Formula =|| |

 Present Value Factor in Excel (with excel template)

 Let us now do the same example above in Excel.
 This is very simple.
 You need to provide the two inputs of Rate of Returns and Number of Periods.

 You can easily calculate this factor in the template provided.